92tonywills/sticky-sidebar/README.md

 # stickySidebar
-A simple and usable jQuery plugin for a sticky sidebar.
+A simple and usable jQuery plugin to make a div sticky, useful for sticky sidebars that follow the user on scroll.
+Heavily based on this [css-tricks post](https://css-tricks.com/scrollfollow-sidebar/).

 ## Usage
 Simply include jQuery and the script in your head and then call it on the element you wish to make